 How long until I receive my medical exam results?

 You should expect to hear back from your life insurance medical exam within four to eight weeks.

 How long after the medical exam until my life insurance starts?

+If you don’t get the results you want from your life insurance medical exam, there are a few options to proceed.
 One option is to purchase the policy for preliminary coverage and ask the life insurance company to reconsider in a year or two, once you feel as though your health has improved.